MicrosoftEdge/WebView2Samples/WebView2APISample/README.md

 }
 ```

-2. Within `ScenarioWebMessage.cpp`, we use [add_WebMessageReceived](https://docs.microsoft.com/microsoft-edge/hosting/webview2/reference/icorewebview2#add_webmessagereceived) to register the event handler.
-When we recieve the event, after validating the input, we change the title of the App Window.
+2. Within `ScenarioWebMessage.cpp`, we use [add_WebMessageReceived](https://docs.microsoft.com/microsoft-edge/webview2/reference/win32/0-9-488/icorewebview2#add_webmessagereceived) to register the event handler.
+When we receive the event, after validating the input, we change the title of the App Window.

 ```cpp
 // Setup the web message received event handler before navigating to